Data Breach Best Practices to Safeguard Data

 - Provide training and technical support to mobile workers.
 Ensure that the same standards for data security are applied regardless of location, by providing mobile workers with straightforward policies and procedures, ensuring security and authentication software is installed on mobile devices and kept up-to-date, and providing adequate training and technical support for mobile workers.

 - Retain a third-party corporate breach and data security expert to analyze the level of risk and exposure.
 An evaluation performed by an objective, neutral party leads to a clear and credible picture of what's at stake, without pressuring staff who might otherwise worry that their budgets or careers are in jeopardy if a flaw is revealed.
+Furthermore, research shows that organizations with a strong security posture or a formal incident response plan in place prior to the incident can reduce the average cost of a breach as much as $21 and $17 per record, respectively .

 - Keep current with security software updates (or patches).
 An unpatched system is, by definition, operating with a weak spot just waiting to be exploited by hackers.
 Admittedly, applying patches takes time and resources, so senior management must provide guidance on allocations and expectations.

 - Hold vendors and partners to the same standards.
 It's important to define your security requirements upfront with vendors—third-party service providers may be required to maintain appropriate security measures in compliance with certain state and federal regulations.
 Ensure that your organization maintains control of data at all times, especially with offshore data storage or services.
+Your partner’s mistake can cost you; a third-party breach can increase the per record cost by $25 .